NguyenManhCuong22110015/NguyenManhCuong22110015/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm Nguyen Manh Cuong, 3rd student at HCMUTE ( HO CHI MINH UNIVERSITY OF TECHNOLOGY AND EDUCATION ), Viet Name.My major are web development, cloud computing, and building efficient systems.
+I'm Nguyen Manh Cuong, 3rd student at HCMUTE ( HO CHI MINH UNIVERSITY OF TECHNOLOGY AND EDUCATION ), VIET NAM.
+My majors is web development, cloud computing, and building efficient systems.
 I'm excited to share my projects and collaborate with others.
 Below you'll find a glimpse of my interests and what I work on.

 ## 🔧 Technologies I Work With